-(G) All state parks shall be exclusively under the control and administration of the division of parks and recreation.
+(G) All state parks shall be exclusively under the control and administration of the division of parks and watercraft.
 With the approval of the recreation and resources council created in section 1501.04 of the Revised Code, the director of natural resources may by order remove from the classification as state parks any of the lands or interests therein referred to in divisions (M)(2) and (3) of section 154.01 of the Revised Code, subject to the limitations, provisions, and conditions in any order authorizing state park revenue bonds, in any trust agreement securing such bonds, or in bond proceedings with respect to obligations issued pursuant to this section.
 Lands or interests therein so removed shall be transferred to other divisions of the department for administration or may be sold as provided by law.
-Proceeds of any sale shall be used or transferred as provided in the order authorizing state park revenue bonds or in such trust agreement, or in bond proceedings with respect to obligations issued pursuant to this section, and if no such provision is made shall be transferred to the state park fund created by section 1541.22 of the Revised Code.
+Proceeds of any sale shall be used or transferred as provided in the order authorizing state park revenue bonds or in such trust agreement, or in bond proceedings with respect to obligations issued pursuant to this section, and if no such provision is made shall be transferred to the state park fund created by section 1546.21 of the Revised Code.